prashant-agrawal-20/NotesApp/README.md

 # NotesApp
-Gateway server to app APIs of NotesApp.
+Gateway server to all APIs of NotesApp.

 ## Frameworks/DB/Tech used:
 - Node.js with Typescript (for static type checking)